offen/offen/docs/index.md

 SPDX-License-Identifier: Apache-2.0
 -->

+Offen is a fair web analytics tool.
 Let your users access their data.
 Gain valuable insights at the same time.
 Open, lightweight, self hosted and free.
 {: .text-grey-dk-000 }

 ---